589290/local-cluster/2-minikube.md

 # Caveats of the `minikube stop` command

 If you use the `minikube stop` command instead of pause / unpause -- the deployed containers will be stopped and replaced by new containers when you run a subsequent `minukube start` command.

+# Known Issue

+`minikube` uses a bridged network connection that is blocked from access when Cisco VPN or F5 VPN is in use.
+At the moment, the only solution to this issue is to disable the VPN connection to return access to your local cluster.